PG-9-9/Musical_Video_Generator/layer_2/README.md

 Implementation notes
 - `run_music_only.py` accepts a JSON args string and a jobid; when jobid is passed it writes per-job progress to `outputs/jobs/{jobid}.progress.json` so the server can mirror progress.
 - Music generation will prefer GPU if code runs under a CUDA-enabled interpreter.
 If GPU is absent, generation falls back to CPU (much slower).
-- The runner enforces a hard cap of 10s to keep iteration fast; you can change that cap in the script.

-Troubleshooting
-- If generation is very slow, ensure the FastAPI server and runners are started from a GPU-enabled Conda env (example: `musical_v_new`).
+- If generation is very slow, ensure the FastAPI server and runners are started from a GPU-enabled Conda env
-- If the audio file exists but the UI shows no audio, check the server-side audio extraction (ffmpeg) or open the WAV directly.